Governor of Oregon: Legislative

 The governor has the power to veto legislation, which can be overridden by a two-thirds majority in both houses of the legislature, and can veto particular items from an appropriations or emergency bill while leaving others intact (see line item veto).

 If needed, the governor may convene a special session of the legislature by proclamation and is empowered to call for special elections to fill vacant seats.
 Between the vacancy and special election, the governor is able to appoint a replacement if the appropriate county boards are unable to do so within the designated time period.

 Annually, the governor addresses the legislature in their State of the State address.
 In this speech the governor outlines the current conditions of the state, and makes recommendations to the assembly as to what the government's priorities ought to be.

 Appointments

 If the legislature is out of session, the governor may appoint replacements to fill state offices until elections are held or the legislature reconvenes (see recess appointment).

 Official residence

 Mahonia Hall in Salem is the official governor's mansion.

 The house was built in 1924 for hops grower Thomas A. Livesley.
 It was named Mahonia Hall after citizens raised funds in 1988 to purchase it as Oregon's first official governors' mansion.

 Before the purchase of Mahonia Hall, whatever house the governor rented became the "Governor's mansion".
-Governors Atiyeh and McCall lived in the 1929 Stiff-Jarman House, an English cottage-style (also characterized as Arts and Crafts style) residence currently located in the North Capitol Mall Historic Redevelopment area.
+Governors Atiyeh and McCall lived in the 1929 Stiff-Jarman House, an English cottage-style (also characterized as Arts and Crafts style) residence in the North Capitol Mall Historic Redevelopment area.
 After the end of Atiyeh's term, the Stiff-Jarman House became the headquarters of the Oregon Department of Environmental Quality.
 Today the building houses rented offices.